danvk/aoc2023/aoc2017/README.md

 ## Day 19

 No major trouble on part 1.
 What's the most idiomatic way to return a string from a function in Zig?

+I'm having trouble imagining the approach where part 2 is difficult given a solution to part 1.